Stock market panic spike: Are you prepared to seize the opportunity?

 Contrarian investors go against prevailing market trends.
 They buy when others are selling and sell when others are buying.
 This approach requires a deep understanding of market psychology and the discipline to act independently of the crowd.

 Sir John Templeton, a pioneer of global investing, famously said, “The time of maximum pessimism is the best time to buy, and the time of maximum optimism is the best time to sell.”
 His philosophy underscores recognizing panic spikes as opportunities rather than threats.
-By keeping a cool head during market panic, contrarian investors can identify undervalued assets that have been unfairly punished by the market.
+By keeping a cool head during market panic, contrarian investors can identify undervalued assets unfairly punished by the market.

 The Role of Behavioral Finance

 Behavioral finance merges psychology with financial theory to explain why investors make irrational decisions.
-Cognitive biases like loss aversion, recency bias, and herd behavior often lead to suboptimal investment choices during periods of market stress.
+Cognitive biases like loss aversion, recency bias, and herd behaviour often lead to suboptimal investment choices during periods of market stress.

 Loss aversion, for instance, causes individuals to fear losses more than they value gains.
 This can lead to panic selling during a market decline, locking in losses that might have been temporary.
 By acknowledging these biases, investors can implement strategies to mitigate their effects.
 Techniques such as setting predefined investment rules or employing stop-loss orders can help maintain objectivity during tumultuous times.